-Learners who take distance education classes will be able to:
+Learners who take distance education classes will:

-- Enroll in and complete online courses relevant to their degree plans and/or professional development goals - Contact the Distance Education Program for technical support in their online classes
+- Enroll in and complete online courses relevant to their degree plans and/or professional development goals - Receive prompt support from Academic Technology Department staff

-Distance Education and Academic Technology resources at IAIA contribute to the success of our students in several ways.
-What follows are descriptions of different kinds of courses utilizing academic technology to augment each student's learning experience.
+Academic Technology resources at IAIA contribute to the success of students in several ways.
+We also offer two different kinds of online programs.